Vibrio campbellii

 Vibrio campbellii is a Gram-negative, curved rod-shaped, marine bacterium closely related to its sister species, Vibrio harveyi.
-It is an emerging pathogen in aquatic organisms.
+Vibrio campbellii is an emerging pathogen in aquatic organisms.

 Biology

 Quorum sensing allows the bacterium to communicate with autoinducers, a chemical signaling molecule that is secreted.
 Some strains of V. campellii are known to be not luminescent; these strains are thought to be less virulent than the luminescent strains.

 Bioluminescence in bacteria is due to the reaction: